AlperBayraktar/WordGuessingGame-KelimeTahminOyunu/README.md

 ## Find The Word, Get The Coin! - English

 This is a word guessing game that i made using Python with TKinter and SQLite3 packages.
+Run `main.py` file to play the game.

 ## How To Play?